carlosrojas/halfedge_mesh/README.md

 halfedge_mesh is importable, for example by typing once:

     pip install -e .   # install package using setup.py in editable mode

-###Option 2
-Simply run

-    python setup.py test

-Note: this will not work with python 2.6 due to argparse dependency.

 ##Help
 Email me, Carlos Rojas at <crojas@ucdavis.edu>